unclesp1d3r/hashslinger/CODE_OF_CONDUCT.md

-# Code of Conduct - hash-slinger
+# Code of Conduct - hashslinger

 ## Our Pledge